abhinav191220/AI-Weather-Predictor/README.md

 * **GUI Resolution:** Optimized for 550x920 High-DPI displays.

 ---
-*Developed with a focus on algorithmic transparency and lightweight software engineering.*dxc
+**Developed with a focus on algorithmic transparency and lightweight software engineering.**